-MEXT Scholarships 2019 | Introduction Guide
+MEXT Scholarships| Introduction Guide

 MEXT for Undergraduate students

-Nationality: Applicants must have the nationality of a country that has diplomatic relations with Japan
+- Nationality: Applicants must have the nationality of a country that has diplomatic relations with Japan

-How much: ¥117,000 per month (Additional stipend for designated area)
+- Scholarship grant: ¥117,000 per month (Additional stipend for the designated area)

-Other rules: The recipients are not allowed to take another scholarship at the same time
+- Other rules: The recipients are NOT allowed to take another scholarship at the same time.

-Guideline for Undergraduate Students 2020
+For more information, refer to Guideline for Undergraduate Students 2020E

 How did you know about the MEXT scholarship?